-Tri-State Behavioral Health Clinic is sensitive to the needs of our patients.
-Our clinic provides support to those who struggle with addiction and mental health concerns.
-Our professional team provides cutting edge evidence-based addiction and psychiatric services so that every patient has access to informed quality care.
-Tri-State Behavioral Health Clinic does not believe “one-size-fits-all”; our clinic believes in individualized care that is customized for each person in order to achieve optimal health outcomes.
+Tri-State Behavioral Health is sensitive to the needs of their patients.
+Their clinic provides support to those who are seeking help with addiction and mental health.
+Their professional team offers cutting edge evidence-based addiction and psychiatric services so that every patient has access to informed quality care.
+Tri-State Behavioral Health does not believe “one-size-fits-all”; their clinic believes in custom individualized care for each person in order to achieve optimal health outcomes.

 Compassionate Care in Treating Addiction

-Tri-State Behavioral Health is committed to providing the highest quality of care to patients suffering from addiction.
-Our clinic provides comprehensive support for individuals who want to reduce chemical dependency by providing resources for the prevention, screening, intervention, and treatment for substance abuse and addiction, including out-patient and in-patient detox.
+Tri-State Behavioral Health is committed to providing the highest quality of care and comprehensive support to patients wanting help with addiction.
+Tri-State Behavioral Health provides resources for the prevention, intervention, and treatment for substance use or alcohol use disorders that include outpatient and inpatient detox.

 What is addiction?

 Addiction is a complex disease.
 It often causes serious damage to families, relationships, schools, workplaces, and neighborhoods.
 The most common symptoms of addiction are severe loss of control, continued use despite serious consequence, preoccupation with using, failed attempts to quit, tolerance, and withdrawal.
 Addiction can be effectively prevented, treated, and managed by healthcare professionals in combination with family or peer support.*